-Introducing market restrictions - or ‘bans’ - is an effective method to stop SUPs from being placed on the market.
+Introducing market restrictions - or ‘bans’ - is an effective method to stop single-use plastics from being placed on the market.

 TARGET USERS: Government

-KEY CONSIDERATIONS: Government bans have been largely implemented at the city level to curb single-use plastics.
+KEY CONSIDERATIONS: Government bans have been largely implemented at the city level to curb the consumption of single-use plastics.

 MORE INFORMATION: WWF Report